tt-isv-org/scc/article/details.md

 We've talked a lot about SCCs -- predefined and custom, how they specify permissions, and how they're assigned to service accounts.
 When does an SCC ever actually get used?
 The deployer requests permissions for an application, including specifying which SCC to use, by configuring two fields in its deployment manifest:

 * One or more security contexts that request the permissions the application needs
-* A service account that's supposed to have an SCC assigned to it that grants these permissions
+* A service account that's supposed to have at least one SCC assigned to it that grants these permissions

 A deployment manifest is used to create and build a deployment, which can then deploy a pod.
 Here is an example of what the YAML for a deployment manifest looks like: